Update! Issue 5 now available in our online store here.

 Anything else random or weird or delightful or exciting you want Armchair/Shotgun readers to know?

-Just a friendly reminder: Armchair/Shotgun is open for submissions through March 31st!
+Remember: Armchair/Shotgun is currently open for submissions through March 31st.